Looking for things to do this summer with kids? Here are 80 of our picks on the best and most unique things to do in Hong Kong this summer with kids.

 56. Improve your green credentials with a visit to the Green Hub, a former police station in Tai Po.

 57. Visit Mingle farm in Yuen Long to spend the night in a bubble, literally!

 59. Are you brave enough to escape from Lost ?
 Check out the latest venue at The Pulse, Repulse Bay.
-There is also now a centre in Causeway Bay?
+There is also now a centre in Causeway Bay.

 63. Take a slow ride around Hong Kong on a ding ding.
 A tram ride is much more fun than just getting from A to B. The kids love it.

-70. Take the kids to see the animals at the Zoological and Botanical Gardens, open until 4.30pm (Note: due to COVID-19, the mammal section and Education and Exhibition Centre may still be temporarily closed).
+67. Take the kids to see the animals at the Zoological and Botanical Gardens, open until 4.30pm (Note: due to COVID-19, the mammal section and Education and Exhibition Centre may still be temporarily closed).

 74. Learn to knit and get the family knitting scarves and jumpers for the winter.
 Visit Crafties HK or Make & Do if you are looking for workshops.
-Also, stock up on art supplies in Artland in Wan Chai and have fun at home with the kids creating some spectacular works of art.
+Also, stock up on art supplies in The Artland in Wan Chai and have fun at home with the kids creating some spectacular works of art.

 75. Join a Mahjong class for beginners.